Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

 \subsection{Logical readout with correctable errors}

-At the end of any quantum circuit, the logical qubits must be measured to determine their state.
-In so-called dynamics circuits, such measurements may occur in the middle of the circuit so that a program branching decision (`measurement and feed forward') can be made.
+At the end of any quantum circuit, logical qubits are measured to determine their state.
 Inevitably, there can be residual correctable errors in the logical code states being measured.
-For the GKP encoding, such errors might be correctable random displacements, that is, $\sqrt{\pi}/2\sqrt{2}$.
-See the dashed curves in Fig.~\ref{fig:bb1-readout}(a).
-These errors can lower the measurement fidelity since the ideal and finite-energy readout sequences are optimal at $\epsilon=0$ only.
-For instance, Fig.~\ref{fig:bb1-readout}(c) shows that the probability of correct measurement decays as a cosine for infinite-energy readout, and similarly for finite-energy readout, following the circuits in Fig.~\ref{fig:bb1-readout}(b).
-Fig.~\ref{fig:bb1-readout}(a) illustrates the ideal square-wave pulse sequence (black dashed line) achievable with correctable errors.
-In this section, we use QSP sequences to approximate this ideal square response.
+For the GKP encoding, such errors might be correctable random displacements, that is, displacements smaller than $\sqrt{\pi}/2\sqrt{2}$.

 The problem at hand is described by Fig.~\ref{fig:bb1-readout}(a) which suggests that we need to extract the one bit of information $\{0_\mathrm{GKP},1_\mathrm{GKP}\}$ where $0_\mathrm{GKP}$ ($1_\mathrm{GKP}$) corresponds to all states in the Hilbert space which are closer to logical $\ket{0}_\mathrm{GKP}$ ($\ket{1}_\mathrm{GKP}$) than to the opposite logical state.
-This can be understood from the readout sequence for infinite-energy states, and the argument carries over to all schemes.
-The infinite-energy sequence for logical $Z$ measurement is described as follows (if $M_X$ denotes qubit measurement in the $\sigma_\mathrm{x}$ basis),

-Thus, this sequence applies a projective measurement modulo a displacement by $|\alpha|$.
-However, for this infinite-energy GKP case, the readout fidelity follows a cosine curve (shown in panel (c) of Fig.~\ref{fig:bb1-readout}) as a function of displacement $\epsilon$.
-The fidelity value for the no-error case is less than unity when the infinite-energy readout scheme is applied to the finite-energy GKP state (see Fig.~\ref{fig:bb1-readout}).
-The finite-energy readout, described in Sec.~\ref{ssec:GKLP-framework}, yields a readout fidelity that follows a similar curve with a peak value (case of no error) closer to unity.
-In the presence of displacement errors $\epsilon$, the qubit is rotated to a different basis other than the $\sigma_\mathrm{z}$ basis.
-Thus, for varying $\epsilon$, the curves resemble a cosine.
-However, in the case of such residual (yet correctable) errors, we would like a readout sequence that yields a square wave response shown by the dotted black lines in Fig.~\ref{fig:bb1-readout}(a).
+In the infinite-energy GKP case read out using a single CD (one-bit phase estimation protocol), the readout fidelity follows a cosine curve (shown in panel (c) of Fig.~\ref{fig:bb1-readout}) as a function of displacement $\epsilon$.
+The fidelity value is less than unity when applying a single CD as a readout scheme for a finite-energy GKP state (see Fig.~\ref{fig:bb1-readout}).
+The finite-energy readout, described in Sec.~\ref{ssec:GKLP-framework}, yields a better readout fidelity that follows a similar curve with a peak value (case of no error) closer to unity.
+However, since small errors are correctable in principle, we would like a readout sequence that yields a square wave response shown by the dotted black lines in Fig.~\ref{fig:bb1-readout}(a), a problem which we recast in the QSP framework.